simplertasks/aics/hn/hn-article-1.md

 # Building a Mini AI App with a Simple Google Doc

+What if you could define an AI app not with code, but with a simple, human-readable text which acts like a blueprint blueprint for ChatGPT? it is just simple plain text and could be stored as a Google document.

 why use Google Docs

 It can help you with markdown syntax